Manufacturing HPC resource organization

-In Azure Active Directory (Azure AD), a tenant represents an organization.
-It's a dedicated instance of Azure AD that an organization receives and owns when it signs up to use Azure.
+- In Azure Active Directory (Azure AD), a tenant is representative of an organization.
+It's a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for using Azure.
 Each Azure AD tenant is distinct and separate from other Azure AD tenants.
-An Azure tenant can have multiple subscriptions, and each subscription can use the same Azure AD instance.
+An Azure tenant can have multiple subscriptions and each subscription can use the same Azure AD.

-- Multiple subscriptions enable you to easily view billing for each subscription.
-They also allow you to limit who can access the Azure services associated with each subscription.
-For example, you could have production and non-production subscriptions, or internal and external subscriptions.
+- Multiple subscriptions allow for easy view billing for each subscription and limit who can access the Microsoft Azure services associated with that subscription.
+For example, production versus non-production subscriptions, internal versus external, and so on.

-We also recommend that you consider ARM throttling limits when you make decisions about subscriptions.
-For more information, see Throttling Resource Manager requests.
+- It's recommended that you consider Azure Resource Manager throttle limits when going with multiple versus single subscriptions.
+For more information on throttle limits, see Throttling Resource Manager requests.

 Use Azure resource naming and tagging conventions